ryanmorr/query/README.md

 ## Usage

 Usage mimics that of your standard selector engine, accepting any CSS selector to query the DOM.
-The context of the query can be limited by providing a DOM element as an optional second argument.
-All of the following invocations would be interpreted as a simple selector and thus redirected to the more performant function:
+The context of the query can be limited by providing a DOM element as an optional second argument:

 ```javascript
 query('#foo');